lackovic/math-game/README.md

 The client side is built with Angular and the server side with Express/Node.js.

-They communicate with each other though websockets, using the Socket.IO library.
+They communicate with each other through websockets, using the Socket.IO library.

 ## Development setup